Gated community: China

 In China, some of these compounds, like most other gated communities around the world, target the rich.
 Also many foreigners live in gated communities in Beijing.
 Often foreign companies choose the locations where their foreign employees will live, and in most cases, they pay the rent and associated costs (e.g. management fees and garden work).

 Similar communities exist in Shanghai, another major Chinese city.
 Shanghai Links, an exclusive expatriate community enclosing a golf course and the Pudong campus of Shanghai American School, is an example.
 The Shanghai Links project began in 1994 with the signing by the then Prime Minister of Canada, Honourable Jean Chretien, of a Memorandum of Agreement with the Shanghai Pudong New Area Government controlled company, Huaxia Tourism Development Company.
 Other notable gated communities in Shanghai include Seasons Villas, a development by Hutchinson Whampoa; Thomson Golf Villas, and Green Villas.

 Other gated communities in China such as those in the Daxing District of Beijing enclose the homes of rural migrants.
 These are intended to reduce crime and increase public order and safety, which the Chinese Communist Party-run People's Daily claims it has, by 73%.
-The system is controversial as it segregates migrants and the poor, with some claiming its true purpose is to keep track of migrants, but it is scheduled for implementation in Changping District also.
+The system is controversial as it segregates migrants and the poor, with some claiming its true purpose is to keep track of migrants, but it is scheduled for implementation in Changping District also.In Guangzhou, Australian Villa is an example of an early gated villa community built in the 1990s to attract both affluent locals and expatriates.

 Ecuador

-Guayaquil and Quito, Ecuador have many gated communities.
-In the coastal city of Guayaquil, they are mostly located in Samborondón and in Quito in the valleys surrounding the city.
-They are home mostly for the wealthiest people, but there is a trend, especially in Guayaquil, of houses in gated communities with moderate prices as well.
+Ecuador has many gated communities, mostly in Guayaquil and Quito.
+In the coastal city of Guayaquil, gated communities are mostly located in Samborondón, and in Quito in the valleys surrounding the city.
+These are home mostly for the wealthiest.
+However, there is a trend -especially in Guayaquil- of houses in gated communities with moderate prices.